amscotti/128bit.io/content/posts/2010-09-26-busy-busy-busy.md

----
-author: Anthony Scotti
-date: 2010-09-26T00:00:00Z
-email: anthony.m.scotti@gmail.com
-tags:
-- Personal
-- Photo
-title: Busy busy busy!
+Title: Busy busy busy!
-url: /2010/09/26/busy-busy-busy/
----
+Date: 2010-09-26 00:00
+Slug: 2010/09/26/busy-busy-busy
+Save_as: 2010/09/26/busy-busy-busy/index.html
+URL: 2010/09/26/busy-busy-busy/
+Tags: Personal, Photo
+Summary: A brief personal update explaining a hiatus from blogging due to busyness with work and wedding preparations, including a photo of the Friendship ship at Derby Wharf in Salem, Massachusetts, taken during a break from the computer.

 I haven't posted in sometime due to being so busy with a mix of work and getting things ready for my wedding.
 Truthfully, by the time I sit down  in front of my own computer, I just want to veg out and watch some TV shows before heading to bed.
 As soon as I have some free time I'll start writing some more tech based postings.
 You may see some photos pop up from New Zealand and Australia if I take any that I find good!

 I do have a friend at work that always reminds me that I should take a break away from the computer and work.
 On one of my walks around Salem I stopped at Derby Wharf, here is a photo that just seem to come out just right.
 The ship is call Friendship and is a reconstruction of a 171-foot three-masted Salem East Indiaman built in 1797.
 This photo was taken from my Nexus One!
 More info about the ship can be found at [Salem Massachusetts - Friendship Overview](http://www.salemweb.com/frndship/)